pagkly/Zed/Investopedia4/First In, First Out (FIFO).md

 ## Special Considerations

 Typical economic situations involve inflationary markets and rising prices.
-In this situation, if FIFO assigns the oldest costs to [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp), these oldest costs will theoretically be priced lower than the most recent inventory purchased at current inflated prices.
+In this situation, if FIFO assigns the oldest costs to [[cost of goods sold]](https://www.investopedia.com/terms/c/cogs.asp), these oldest costs [[Will|will]] theoretically be priced lower than the most recent inventory purchased at current inflated prices.
 This lower expense results in higher net income.
 Also, because the newest inventory was purchased at generally higher prices, the ending inventory balance is inflated.

 ## FIFO vs. Other Valuation Methods